datarevenue-berlin/OpenMLOps/tutorials/set-up-open-source-production-mlops-architecture-aws.md

 ## Initialising Terraform

-Now change into the `mlops-architecture-on-aws` directory and run `terraform init`, which will pull down the terraform dependencies that we need.
+Now change into the `mlops-architecture-on-aws` directory and run `terraform init`, which will pull down the terraform dependencies that you need.

 You should see "Terraform has been successfully initialized!" towards the end of the output.

 ### Initialising the Kubernetes secrets
-Before we continue with the next steps of Terraform, we need to generate some secrets for Kubernetes.
+Before you continue with the next steps of Terraform, you need to generate some secrets for Kubernetes.
 Change into the `open-mlops` repository and run the generate secrets script and then change back to the aws repository by using the following commands:

 ```
 cd ../mlops-architecture